nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/shortest-paths.md

 ---

+Simple path is a path that has no repeated vertices, thus no cycle.

-A shortest path has no cycle, it's a simple path.
+A shortest path is a simple path.

 Thus, **a shortest path contains at most V distince vertices, or V - 1 edges**.